argent-smith/ruby-trots/README.markdown

 Because.
 Today young and not-so-young rubyists like the concepts of self-documenting code and good BDD.
 Yet they often neglect one human feature: monkey reads => monkey understands.
-Quality of the majority of _real_ good software's RDoc/Yard/Readme/Everyting dovumentation is _really_ poor.
+Quality of the majority of _real_ good software's RDoc/Yard/Readme/Everyting documentation is _really_ poor.
 So from time to time I have to re-learn the libs, frameworks and techniques myself.
 My opensource-centered mind and vainglorious ego, of course, wouldn't allow me to keep all this great knowledge under the desk.
 So here it is.